imagej/imagej.github.io/pages/MorphoLibJ.md

 result is commonly referred to as **Distance Map**.

-![Binary image, and result of computation of the distance transform.](MorphoLibJ-distance-transform-on-binary-leaf.png "Binary image, and result of computation of the distance transform.")
+![Binary image, and result of computation of the distance transform.](/images/pages/MorphoLibJ-distance-transform-on-binary-leaf.png "Binary image, and result of computation of the distance transform.")"

 Several methods exist for computing distance maps.
 The MorphoLibJ library implements distance transforms based on chamfer distances, that